JeancenHsu/CrazyGaden/README.md

 # CrazyGarden
-A small html5 game designede by js canvas
+A small html5 game designed by js canvas